Last updated: 26 July 2023

 The Home Office’s Adults at Risk in Immigration Detention policy sets out experiences which will indicate that a person may be “particularly vulnerable to harm in detention”, for example if they are:

 - suffering from a mental health condition or impairment (this may include more serious learning difficulties, psychiatric illness or clinical depression, depending on the nature and seriousness of the condition)

-- having been a victim of torture
+- a victim of torture

-- suffering from post traumatic stress disorder (which may or may not be related to one of the above experiences)
+- suffering from post-traumatic stress disorder (which may or may not be related to one of the above experiences)